GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Experiments and Results

 We also compare our proposed framework with the comparable baselines on the axis of the model's size or the number of trainable parameters (Table \ref{tab:model-size-results}).
 Our model contains the least number of trainable parameters when compared to other state-of-the-art models with comparable performance.
-The closest baseline model, MCAN has roughly 2.9 million trainable parameters, whereas our model contains around 1 million trainable parameters, that is $\sim$\textbf{65\%} less than the best comparable baseline. \footnote{We also tried to calculate the CALM model's parameters.
-However, due to insufficient parameter values provided in the paper, we are unable to retrieve their total trainable parameters.}
+The closest baseline model, DIFF, has roughly ~6.6 million trainable parameters, whereas our model contains around 599,362 trainable parameters, which is $\sim$\textbf{91\%} less than the best comparable baseline.
+Thus, \textit{GAME-ON} is more feasible for deployment in real-world applications.